top of page

 Abstract scene of colorful fish swimming around a tree, with a face formed by flowing shapes.
 Vivid reds, blues, and yellows.

-Thirty as a Crisis of Continuity
+Thirty as an Identity Crisis of Continuity

 For many people, turning thirty is not the beginning of adulthood but the moment its architecture starts to creak.
 The twenties, though supposedly formative, are more often an experimental blur—a period of too little money, too much advice, and a revolving door of jobs, apartments, relationships, diets, and philosophies.
 Thirty, by contrast, shows up with paperwork.
 Mortgages.
 Marriages.
 Fertility clocks.
 Retirement funds.
 It arrives like a parent at the end of the party asking who broke the lamp.